kayleebowers/meet-app/README.md

   * Scenario 1: Given the main page is open, when a user scrolls to the bottom of the page, then it will show a chart with the number of upcoming events in each city.

 ### Serverless Functions
-The Meet App can use serverless functions for scalability, data retrieval, event notifcations, and up-to-date responses and customization.
+The Meet App can use serverless functions for scalability, data retrieval, event notifications, and up-to-date responses and customization.
 Serverless functions can also support user authentication and enable the app to meet high or low user demands as needed.
 As such, users will have a smoother, more efficient experience while removing the need to support a complex server.

 ## Getting the Project Running